jagin/dvg-utils/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 I suggest to use Python virtual environment.
 Virtual environments will allow you to run independent Python environments in isolation on your system.
 Please take a look at [this article on RealPython](https://realpython.com/python-virtual-environments-a-primer/).

-Install [requirements.txt](requirements.txt) in your Python environment.
+    $ pip install tqdm pyyaml numpy

+Istall OpenCV with:

+    $ pip install opencv-contrib

+or

-    $ pip install -r requirements.txt
+    $ pip install opencv-contrib-python

+if you need both main and contrib modules.

+Note: Skip this on Jetson devices with JetPack SDK as it is already installed.

 ### Installation